Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Appendix 3: Test and calibration of RHELT and RET formulations

+Linked to this latter fact is that {\it both ${\cal W}_{\hel}^{DA}$ and $R _{\hel}$ are very sensitive to variations in either the incident polarization}, (e.g. changes from LCP to RCP illumination of D), {\it and in the sign of } $\alpha_{me}^{A}$, (namely, on the handedness of the acceptor particle), {\it while ${\cal W}^{DA}$ and $R _{\cal E}$ were not altered by these changes}.
+This is seen in Figs. A3-1(a) and A3-1(b). {\it The large minimum in ${\cal W}_{\hel}^{DA}$ for LCP light incident on the enantiomer of D, and the non-zero values of $R _{\hel}$ for such small magnetoelectric response of D and/or A, are manifestations of the high sensitivity of the transfer of helicity to these chirality and magnetic properties of D on comparison with that of energy transfer. }

+{\it The electric polarizability of a particle is in the same range of values as its volume}.
+Accordingly, we have obtained (not shown for brevity) that other doped acceptor molecules with an order of magnitude in their size similar to that of the example of the above Figs. A3-1(a) and A3-1(b), like a functionalized exahelicene, (average radius: $a=0.242 nm$; $\alpha_{e}^{A\, ,R}=0.0104 nm^3$, $\alpha_{me}^{A\, ,I}=- 0.62 \times 10^{-5} nm^3$ at $\lambda=589 nm$), \cite{barron1} yield RET radii which vary with $\lambda$ in the same range as in the above example, namely: $4-8 nm$ at wavelengths akin to those of Figs. A3-1(a) and A3-1(b). $R _{\hel}(\lambda)$ is in the same range of values as $R _{\cal E}$.

-\section{Appendix C: Test and calibration of RHELT and RET equations.
-D and A are molecules whose electric dipole lineshapes, and parameters, are those of Eq.
+\subsection{A3.a.
+Data for test and calibration of the {RHELT} and {RET} equations.
+Donor and acceptor are molecules whose electric dipole lineshapes and parameters, are those of Eq.
 (8.172) of \cite{novotny}}

-We use electric dipole parameters for both D and A close to those of \cite{novotny}, Eq.(8.172) of Section 8.6.2, and data therein.
+We use electric dipole parameters for both donor, D, and acceptor, A, close to those of \cite{novotny}, (cf. Eq.(8.172) of Section 8.6.2 of \cite{novotny}), and data therein.
 However, we also use lineshapes for the electric-magnetic and magnetic dipole interactions, even though the polarizabilities of D and A associated to these $e-m$ and $m$ interactions, are six and seven orders of magnitude smaller, respectively, than those of the electric dipole interaction.
+With the notation of Appendix 2, one has:

-For the donor: \be f_{e,\,m;\,me}^{D;\,CD}(\lambda)=D_{e,\,m,\,me}^{(1)} e^{-[(\lambda-\lambda_{e,\,m,\,me}^{(1)\,D})/\Delta\lambda_{e,\,m,\,me}^{(1)\,D}]^2 } \nonumber \\ +D_{e,\,m,\,me}^{(2)} e^{-[(\lambda-\lambda_{e,\,m,\,me}^{(2)\,D})/\Delta\lambda_{e,\,m,\,me}^{(2) \,D}]^2 }. \,\, \ee With the normalization of these $f^{D}$'s: $ 2\pi c\int_{0}^{\infty}d\lambda\, f_{e,\,m;\,me}^{D;\,CD}(\lambda))/\lambda^2 = 1$, and with $n(\lambda)=1$, $c=300\, nm\times fs^{-1}$.
+For the donor: \be f_{e,\,m;\,me}^{D;\,CD}(\lambda)=D_{e,\,m,\,me}^{(1)} e^{-[(\lambda-\lambda_{e,\,m,\,me}^{(1)\,D})/\Delta\lambda_{e,\,m,\,me}^{(1)\,D}]^2 } \nonumber \\ +D_{e,\,m,\,me}^{(2)} e^{-[(\lambda-\lambda_{e,\,m,\,me}^{(2)\,D})/\Delta\lambda_{e,\,m,\,me}^{(2) \,D}]^2 }. \,\, \,\,\,\, \ee With the normalization of these $f^{D}$'s: $ 2\pi c\int_{0}^{\infty}d\lambda\, f_{e,\,m;\,me}^{D;\,CD}(\lambda))/\lambda^2 = 1$, and with $n(\lambda)=1$, $c=300\, nm\times fs^{-1}$.

 $D_{e}^{(1)}=2.52 fs$, $D_{e}^{(2)}=1.15 fs$, $\lambda_{e}^{(1)\,D}= 512.3 nm$, $\lambda_{e}^{(2)\,D}= 541.7 nm$, $\Delta\lambda_{e}^{(1)\,D}= 16.5 nm$, $\Delta\lambda_{e}^{(2)\,D}= 35.6 nm$, $D_{m}^{(1)}=0.8 \times 10^{-8} fs$, $D_{m}^{(2)}=0.11fs$, $\lambda_{m}^{(1)\,D}= 539 nm$, $\lambda_{m}^{(2)\,D}= 561 nm$, $\Delta\lambda_{m}^{(1)\,D}=11 nm$, $\Delta\lambda_{m}^{(2)\,D}=29 nm$, $D_{me}^{(1)}=3\times 10^{-8} fs$, $D_{me}^{(2)}=2.3 \times10^{-8} nm^2$, $\lambda_{me}^{(1)\,D}= 558.1 nm$, $\lambda_{me}^{(2)\,D}= 534.3 nm$, $\Delta\lambda_{me}^{(1)\,D}=11.7 nm$, $\Delta\lambda_{me}^{(2)\,D}=28.5 nm$.